xactai/qengineering/README.md

 - A member of the Jetson family, like a Jetson Nano or Xavier.<br>
 - OpenCV 64-bit installed.
 - Darknet ([the Alexey version](https://github.com/AlexeyAB/darknet)) installed.
-- MonoDB, Node.js and JSON for C++ installed.
+- MongoDB, Node.js and JSON for C++ installed.
 - The darknet models downloaded from Gdrive.
 - Code::Blocks installed, if you like to work with the C++ source.